-When additional support is provided by our ALNCO or learning support staff, parents are informed.
+Parents are informed when their child requires support in addition to that being provided for the rest of the class.
 Similarly, when a child has made sufficient progress and the support is no longer needed, parents are informed.
-Reviews with the class teacher and/or the ALNCO are held twice yearly in order to keep parents informed of progress made by the children.
+Reviews are carried out twice a year with the class teacher.
+Pupils are encouraged to participate in this process and give their views.
 We see parents as partners in this process, as providers of information and as providers of extra support at home, listening to children read, playing spelling games etc.